rkwitt/rkwitt.github.io/index.md

 ## News

+- **Aug.
+2025**: We have release our v1.0rc3 of [flooder](https://github.com/plus-rkwitt/flooder), a lightweight Python package to compute persistent homology on millions of points in low-dimensional Euclidean space.
+Check it out (`pip install flooder`)- Preprint coming soon!

 - **March 2025**: Paolo Pellizzoni (from [Karsten Borgwardt's group](https://www.biochem.mpg.de/borgwardt) at the MPI for Biochemistry completed his 6 month research visit with my group. **We already miss u!** Stay tuned, as there will be some great work coming out of this collaboration!

 - **Feb.
 2025**: Hastings Greer's and Lin Tian's paper *CARL: A Framework for Equivariant Image Registration* accepted at [CVPR](https://cvpr.thecvf.com/Conferences/2025); joint work with F.-X. Vialard, myself, R. Estepar and M. Niethammer - congrats Hastings and Lin!